carbon-language/carbon-lang/llvm/docs/LangRef.rst

 overlap.
 It copies "len" bytes of memory over.
 If the argument is known to be aligned to some boundary, this can be specified as an attribute on the argument.

-If "len" is 0, the pointers may be NULL, dangling, ``undef``, or ``poison`` pointers.
-However, they must still be appropriately aligned.

-The generated code is guaranteed not to call any external functions.
+The behavior of '``llvm.memcpy.inline.*``' is equivalent to the behavior of '``llvm.memcpy.*``', but the generated code is guaranteed not to call any external functions.

 .. _int_memmove: